Chapter 9. Connection Points

 certain implementation details, such as the object’s source

 interface(s).
-You need to ensure that the source object’s coclass
+You need to ensure that the source object’s coclass description is up-to-date by adding an entry to

 describe the source interface.